-The $H_2O$ term in the reactants can be omitted even though it participates in the reaction, because it is a pure liquid and its concentration does not change appreciably during the reaction.
+The H2O term in the reactants can be omitted even though it participates in the reaction, because it is a pure liquid and its concentration does not change appreciably during the reaction.
 (Can you calculate the concentration of pure water?)
-We already know that a 0.10-M solution of AcOH has
+We already know that a 0.10-M solution of AcOH has a pH of 2.9, so we can use this experimentally-determined data to calculate the equilibrium constant for a solution of acetic acid.
+A helpful way to think about this is to set up a table in which you note the concentrations of all species before and after equilibrium.

-$^{166}$ Strictly speaking, it is not concentrations that appear in the expression for K. Rather, it is another property called the activity (a)-often called the effective concentration.
-The activity takes into account the interactions between molecules and ions and solvents, but for our purposes it is acceptable to use concentrations in the expressions for $K{eq}$ .
+$^{^{167}}$ Strictly speaking, it is not concentrations that appear in the expression for K. Rather, it is another property called the activity (a)-often called the effective concentration.
+The activity takes into account the interactions between molecules and ions and solvents, but for our purposes it is acceptable to use concentrations in the expressions for K{eq} .
 One outcome of this is that activity is a dimensionless quantity, so equilibrium constants are one of the few places where we don't have to worry about getting the right units!